Family feuds in the United States: John Wesley Hardin joins the feud

+Ramsey–Tuggle

+The feud between the Ramsey family and the Tuggle family in northwest Louisiana's Claiborne Parish in the early 1890s left at least a dozen dead by gunfire.
+Most of the killings were from ambush.

 Horrell–Higgins

 The Horrell and Higgins families had both settled in the Lampasas County, Texas area several years before the American Civil War.
 By all accounts, the two families got along well for over a decade.
 However, by the early 1870s, the five 'Horrell boys': Mart, Tom, Merritt, Ben and Sam had been involved in numerous lawless activities.
 In January 1873, Lampasas County Sheriff, Shadrick T. Denson, attempted to arrest two brothers, Wash and Mark Short, who were friends of the Horrell family.
 Intervention by the Horrell brothers resulted in a gunfight in which Sheriff Denson was shot and killed.
 A county judge appealed to Texas Governor, Edmund J. Davis, for help.
 The Texas State Police dispatched a number of lawmen to the area to maintain order.

 On March 14, 1873, state officers Wesley Cherry, Jim Daniels, and Andrew Melville arrested Bill Bowen, a brother-in-law to the Horrell brothers, for carrying a firearm (which Governor Davis had recently outlawed in the area).
 The officers then entered Jerry Scott's Saloon with Bowen in tow.
 After a verbal exchange with the Horrell brothers, who had been inside the saloon, a gunfight ensued.
 Four of the officers were killed, including Capt.
 Williams.
 Williams had managed to shoot and badly wound Mart Horrell, and his brother, Tom Horrell, was also among the wounded.
 Following the gunfight, more state police were sent to the county.
 Mart Horrell and three friends were arrested and taken to the Georgetown, Texas jail.
 However, a large crowd of Horrell family friends broke into the jail and freed them.

 The brothers fled to Lincoln County, New Mexico, where later that same year, Ben Horrell was himself killed after he murdered a local law enforcement officer.
 In early February 1874, the brothers returned to Lampasas, but were no longer welcome.
 Shortly after their return, local rancher, John "Pink" Higgins, accused the Horrell brothers of rustling some of his cattle.
 The brothers were arrested, but were quickly acquitted.
 Although things were tense between the two families, no actions were taken by either side at that time.

 The feud quickly escalated, when, on January 22, 1877 (while in the Wiley and Toland's Gem Saloon in Lampasas), John Higgins shot and killed Merritt Horrell in a gunfight.
 The three remaining Horrell brothers vowed revenge.
 On March 26, 1877, Tom and Mart Horrell were shot and wounded in an ambush, but both survived.
 John Higgins and Bob Mitchell were arrested for the action, but later acquitted.